 Undergraduate maintenance loan

-This information is specifically for students receiving funding through Student Finance England (SFE), however, the principle is the same for students from Wales, Northern Ireland and Scotland.
+This information is specifically for students receiving funding through Student Finance England (SFE), For 2025/26, we are yet to receive confirmation if, like in previous years, the principle is the same for students from Wales, Northern Ireland and Scotland.

 Full-time UK students